alexandrainst/ragger/README.md

 ### Generators

 Generators are used to generate answers from the retrieved documents and the question.
-These can all be imported from `ragger.generator`.
+These can all be imported from `alexandrainst_ragger.generator`.

 - `OpenAIGenerator`: A generator that uses the OpenAI Chat API. (default)
 - `GGUFGenerator`: A generator that uses Llama.cpp to wrap any model from the Hugging